Department of Tourism (Philippines): History

-In 2003, the Department of Tourism initiated one of its most successful tourism promotion projects, WOW Philippines, under Secretary Richard J. Gordon.
+In 2003, the Department of Tourism initiated one of its most successful tourism promotion projects, Wow Philippines, under Secretary Richard Gordon.

 The latest improvements in the tourism industry in the country came about with the passage of Republic Act No. 9593 or the "Tourism Act of 2009."

 Organization structure

-The department is headed by the Secretary of Tourism (Philippines), with the following four undersecretaries and assistant secretaries.
+The department is headed by the Secretary of Tourism (Philippines), with the following five undersecretaries and assistant secretaries.